Self-immolation: India and Sri Lanka

 In India, as many as 1,451 and 1,584 self-immolations were reported in 2000 and 2001, respectively.
 A particularly high wave of self-immolation was recorded during the Mandal Commission protests of 1990 against the caste-based system of reservation.
 Tamil Nadu has the highest number of self-immolators in India to date, although not all of them were politically motivated.
-Tamils in Indian and Sri Lanka have protested against the imposition of the Hindi language, the assassination of Indira Gandhi, and their mistreatment by the Sri Lankan government.
+Tamils in Indian and Sri Lankan territories have protested against the imposition of the Hindi language, the assassination of Indira Gandhi, and their mistreatment by the Sri Lankan government.

 China and Tibet

 As of June 2022, there had been 161 confirmed self-immolations in Tibet and ten others made in solidarity outside of Tibet.
 The 14th Dalai Lama placed the blame on "cultural genocide" by the Chinese.
 The Chinese government blamed the Dalai Lama and his supporters for inciting these acts.
 Several Tibetan scholars criticized the Dalai Lama for not speaking more strongly against self-immolations.
 In 2013, the Dalai Lama questioned the effectiveness of self-immolations but said they are caused by Beijing.
 The United States called on both sides to moderate their stance.

+On July 2, 2026, Tibetan activist Lobga Rangzen set himself on fire near the UN Headquarters in New York while holding a Tibetan national flag, in protest of the newly enacted Chinese “Law on Promoting Ethnic Unity and Progress,” and was later pronounced dead.